nikhil-iitkgp/Time-Travel-Tracker/README.md

 - Log in to start marking your travels on the map.
 - Add countries and cities you've visited to see them on the map.
 - Explore and manage your travel history and future plans.
+- Add family members and manage their travel logs.
+- Customize your map colors to make your travel visualization unique.

 ## Contributing